 Furthermore, it should be emphasised that the order backlog is forward-looking in nature and a subset of Vestas’ potential future revenue.

 Vestas accounting policies

-Contract assets/liabilities comprise agreements to deliver wind power plants based on non-standard solutions (supply-and-installation projects) and wind power plants with a high degree of customisation (turnkey projects), as well as services and maintenances agreements.
+Contract assets/liabilities comprise agreements to deliver wind power plants based on non-standard solutions (supply-and-installation projects over time) and wind power plants with a high degree of customisation (turnkey projects), as well as service and maintenances agreements.
 Contract liabilities also comprise prepayments from customers for supply-only and supply-and-installation projects ordered but not yet delivered.

-Vestas receives payments from customers based on a billing schedule, as established in its contracts.
+Vestas receives payments from customers based on a billing schedule, as established in the contracts and generally represents Vestas’ engagements.
 Contract assets relates to Vestas’ conditional right to consideration for Vestas’ completed performance under the contract.
 Accounts receivable are recognised when the right to consideration becomes unconditional.
 Contract liability relates to payments received in advance of performance under the contract.
-Contract liabilities are recognised as revenue as (or when) Vestas perform under the contract.
+Contract liabilities are recognised as revenue as (or when) Vestas performs under the contract.

 Contract assets/liabilities are measured at the selling price of the work performed based on the stage of completion less progress billing and expected losses.

-The stage of completion is measured by the proportion that the costs on the contract incurred to date bear to the estimated total costs on the contract.
-Where it is probable that total costs will exceed total revenues from a contract, the expected loss is recognised immediately as a cost and an obligation.
+The stage of completion is measured as the proportion at the costs on the contract incurred relatively to the estimated total costs on the contract.
+Where it is probable that total costs will exceed total revenues from a contract, the expected loss is recognised immediately as a cost and a provision.

 The value of self-constructed components is recognised as contract assets/liabilities upon installation of the components to the specific wind power plant’s construction site.